 There are many reasons that someone might put their hands on their heads.
 This post will try to help you figure out why someone might do it as it happens.

 So, why do people put their hands on their heads?
-Frustration, stress, confidence, attraction
+Possible reasons why someone will put their hands on their head are frustration, stress, confidence, attraction

 There are actually a number of reasons that someone might put their hands on their heads.
 Thankfully, if you consider what happened when they did it, where they did it and the other signals that they are showing with their body language it is normally quite easy to figure out.